jocidodi/drm/README.md

   debug=0x144 keepsyms=1 IGLogLevel=0xe -disablegfxfirmware -allow3d

-Default is load tgl frame + acel if installed. bad install will cause boot hang. if no tgl installed then system icl frame loads (change load logic in wrapAddDrivers()) .
+Default is load tgl frame + acel if installed. bad install will cause boot hang. change kexts load logic in wrapAddDrivers().
 In mac os install or recovery mode all kexts are skiped